MNA4/decode-the-drawings/README.md

 This method handles the ellipse distortion pretty well, but it causes too much noise to be useful.

-##### Calculating the distance from each ball to the camera with given tangential rays
+##### Calculating the distance between each ball and the camera with given tangential rays

 *Image 2: Tangential Rays*